Fistuloplasty / Venoplasty

 What is a Fistuloplasty / Venoplasty and a stent?

-Occasionally the blood vessels that make up a fistula / graft can develop a narrowing, which is diagnosed with a Fistulogram.
-A balloon called an angioplasty balloon is introduced in to the area of narrowing inside the fistula / graft.
-This balloon is inflated from outside the body momentarily and then deflated to improve the narrowing.
-If this is in the fistula/graft it is called a Fistuloplasty.
+An angioplasty is used to improve the narrowing.
+An angioplasty is a balloon, which is placed into the narrowed area inside the fistula / graft.
+The balloon is momentarily inflated from outside the body, and then deflated to widen the narrowing.
+If this is in the fistula / graft, it is called a Fistuloplasty.

 What are the risks of a Fistuloplasty / Venoplasty?